Condition for zero and non-zero discord in graph Laplacian quantum states: Introduction

-Consider a bipartite system of order $m\times n.$ Then the density matrix corresponding to such a bipartite system is of order $mn\times mn$ and it is a block matrix having each block of size $n.$ Treating a graph as a clustered graph on $mn$ vertices in which each cluster contains $n$ vertices, the combinatorial Laplacian matrix and the signless Laplacian matrix (defined in Section 2) define block density matrices corresponding to the graph.
-Now note that the commuting normality property of blocks of the graph Laplacian states are determined by the structural properties of the clusters of the graph.
-Thus if the clusters of a wighted digraph satisfy those structural properties, the corresponding graph Laplacian states have zero quantum discord.
-As a biproduct of this observation, it would be a easier task to construct zero quantum discord states by using the formulation developed in this paper.
-This approach can be considered as a combinatorial approach to construct zero discord states.
-Interpreting the Werner states, isotropic states and some of the $X$ states as graph Laplacian states, we derive its discord.
+Consider a bipartite system of order $m\times n.$ Then the density matrix corresponding to such a bipartite system is of order $mn\times mn$ and it is a block matrix having each block of size $n$.
+Treating a graph as a clustered graph on $m\times n$ vertices in which each cluster contains $n$ vertices, the combinatorial Laplacian matrix and the signless Laplacian matrix (defined in Section 2) define block density matrices corresponding to the graph.
+The arrangement of edges in the clustered graph determines the discord in the corresponding quantum states.
+This approach can be considered as a combinatorial approach to the realization of quantum discord.
+Interpreting the Werner states, isotropic states and some of the $X$ states as graph Laplacian states, we illuminate their quantum discord in graph theoretic terms.

 The article is organized as follows.
 We provide a brief overview of graph theory which is required for the remaining part of the article.
 We establish the condition for a quantum state to be a graph Laplacian state.
-In Section 3, we establish the condition on clusters of a weighted directed graph such that the blocks of the corresponding graph Laplacian states form a family of commuting normal matrices.
-In the next section, we combine these results to generate the graph theoretic criterion of zero discord.
-Finall we employ these results on some well known states, for example, Werner, Isotropic, and the $X$ states.
+In Section 3, we derive a number of results to generate the graph theoretic criterion of discord.
+Finally we employ these results on some well known states, both pure and mixed, for example, two qubit graph Laplacian states, Werner, Isotropic, and $X$ states, as well as graph Laplacian states corresponding to arbitrary simple graphs.
 We then conclude.